theodo-fintech/nestjs-generative-ai/README.md

 ## Roadmap

-- [x] Add first 5 decorators and services
+- [x] Add first 3 decorators and services
 - [ ] Allow customizing the chosen LLM
 - [ ] Allow customizing the prompt used for a specific decorator instance or globally
-- [ ] Add new awesome decorators?
+- [ ] Add new awesome decorators and services?

 ## Contributing